qor/doc/admin/README.md

 }
 ```

-Execute `go get -u ./...` to install the dependencies, then run `go run main.go` and visit [localhost:9000/admin](localhost:9000/admin) to see the site.
+Execute `go get -u ./...` to install the dependencies, then run `go run main.go` and visit [localhost:9000/admin](localhost:9000/admin) to see the admin site.

 ## Live Demo